Man vs. Machine? A Conference Write-up

 Did you attend the FIT Congress?
 What did you think of it?

 PS One thing I won’t miss is that constant ripping velcro sound of people opening their conference bags.
-Add that to the constant coming and going during the presentations and you have quite a few disruptions.
+Add that to the coming and going during the presentations and you have quite a few disruptions.